-Do you want to apply for a Stimulation of Sustainable Energy Production and Climate Transition (SDE++) subsidy?
+Do you want to apply for Sustainable Energy Production and Climate Transition (SDE++) subsidy scheme?
 The following conditions apply to all SDE++ categories.

 Only for the intended producer

-The SDE++ subsidy is intended for companies and organisations (non-profit and otherwise) that produce sustainable energy or apply CO2-reducing techniques.
-Only the intended producer may apply for the SDE++ subsidy.
-You are an intended producer if you intend to set up and operate the production facility yourself.
-If you are building and operating parts of a production facility with other parties, you should apply as a partnership.
+The SDE++ subsidy is intended for companies and organizations (non-profit and otherwise) that produce renewable energy or apply CO2-reducing techniques.
+You are only eligible for an SDE++ subsidy if you are a producer.
+If you are not planning to set up and operate the production facility yourself, you are not a producer and cannot apply for a subsidy.
+If you are planning to construct and operate a single production facility with other parties, you could set up a project entity or a partnership.
 National government entities cannot apply for a subsidy.

 One application per category

-For each application round of the SDE++ scheme you may submit a maximum of one application per category of production facility, and per address at which your production facility is located.
+For each application round of the SDE++ scheme you may submit a maximum of one application per category and per address at which your production facility is located.
 However, you may apply for a subsidy for different categories of production facilities at the same address.

-The subsidy rate applied for (the ‘submission rate’) may vary.
-You should submit your subsidy application with up to four decimal places per unit of product (per kilowatt hour or tonne of CO2).
+The subsidy rate applied for (the ‘application rate’) may vary.
+You should submit your subsidy application with one decimal place in euros per MWh or in case of CCS or CCU up to four decimal places per tonne of CO2.
 This allows you to tailor your subsidy application more closely to your project.
-The submission rate may not exceed the maximum rate for the relevant phase.
-It may also not exceed the maximum base rate for the technology concerned.
+The application rate may not exceed the maximum rate for the relevant phase.
+It may also not exceed the maximum base rate for the category concerned.

 You are required to submit a feasibility study with your application.
 The feasibility study should include:

-Different supporting documents are required for the ‘Solar PV ≥ 15 kWp and ≤ 1 MWp’ category.
-To find out more about the elements the feasibility study must contain, visit the page Haalbaarheidsstudie SDE++ (information in Dutch).
+Different supporting documents are required for the ‘Solar PV ≥ 15 kWp and ≤ 1 MWp’ categories.
+You can find more information about the elements the feasibility study must contain on the page Bijlagen bij uw aanvraag SDE++ (information in Dutch).

 In most cases, one or more permits are required for the production facility.
 For almost all categories, the competent authority must have issued these permits before you submit your subsidy application.
-Please send the permits with your application.
-The permits that apply are different for each category.
+Please attach the permits to your application.
+The permits that are applicable may differ between the categories.

 If you are not the owner of the intended location for the production facility, you need the consent of the owner of the location to build and operate the facility.
 Use the ‘Site owner consent template’ for this purpose.
 You can find it on the page Bijlagen bij uw aanvraag (information in Dutch).